Euclid Quick Data Release (Q1). The Strong Lensing Discovery Engine C: Finding lenses with machine learning: Abstract

 \section{Abstract}

-{ Strong gravitational lensing has the potential to provide a powerful probe of astrophysics and cosmology, but fewer than 1000 strong lenses have been confirmed previously.
-With \ang{;;0.16} resolution covering a third of the sky, the \Euclid telescope will revolutionise strong lens finding, with \num{170000} lenses forecasted to be discovered amongst its 1.5 billion galaxies.
-We present an analysis of the performance of five machine-learning models at finding strong gravitational lenses in the quick release of \Euclid data (Q1), covering 63\,deg$^{2}$.
-The models are validated with citizen scientists and expert visual inspection.
-We focus on the best performing network: a fine-tuned version of the \texttt{Zoobot} pretrained model, originally trained to classify galaxy morphologies in heterogeneous astronomical imaging surveys.
-Of the one million Q1 objects that \texttt{Zoobot} was tasked to find strong lenses within, the top 1000 ranked objects contained 122 grade A lenses (almost certain lenses), and 41 grade B lenses (probable lenses).
-A deeper search with the five networks combined with visual inspection discovered 250 (247) grade A (B) lenses, of which 224 (182) are ranked in the top \num{20000} by \texttt{Zoobot}.
-When extrapolated to the full \Euclid survey, the highest ranked one million images will contain \num{75000} grade A or B strong gravitational lenses.
+{ Strong gravitational lensing has the potential to provide a powerful probe of astrophysics and cosmology, but fewer than 1000 strong lenses have been confirmed so far.
+With a \ang{;;0.16} resolution covering a third of the sky, the \Euclid telescope will revolutionise the identification of strong lenses, with \num{170000} lenses forecasted to be discovered amongst the 1.5 billion galaxies it will observe.
+We present an analysis of the performance of five machine-learning models at finding strong gravitational lenses in the quick release of \Euclid data (Q1) covering 63\,deg$^{2}$.
+The models have been validated by citizen scientists and expert visual inspection.
+We focus on the best-performing network: a fine-tuned version of the \texttt{Zoobot} pretrained model originally trained to classify galaxy morphologies in heterogeneous astronomical imaging surveys.
+Of the one million Q1 objects that \texttt{Zoobot} was tasked to find strong lenses within, the top 1000 ranked objects contain 122 grade A lenses (almost-certain lenses) and 41 grade B lenses (probable lenses).
+A deeper search with the five networks combined with visual inspection yielded 250 (247) grade A (B) lenses, of which 224 (182) are ranked in the top \num{20000} by \texttt{Zoobot}.
+When extrapolated to the full \Euclid survey, the highest ranked one million images will contain \num{75000} grade A or B strong gravitational lenses. }

-} \keywords{Gravitational lensing: strong -- Catalogs -- Surveys} \titlerunning{Euclid Q1 -- Finding strong lenses with machine learning} \authorrunning{Euclid Collaboration: Lines et. al.}
+\keywords{Gravitational lensing: strong -- Catalogs -- Surveys} \titlerunning{Euclid Q1: Finding strong lenses with machine learning} \authorrunning{Euclid Collaboration: Lines et. al.}